 - a.
-The following organisations are approved currently for investment purposes:

-- Bank of Scotland

-- Nationwide Building Society

-- Royal Bank of Scotland
+The following organisations are approved currently for investment purposes: - Lloyds Banking Group (including Bank of Scotland) - Nationwide Building Society - Natwest Group (including Royal Bank of Scotland) - M HSBC - Santander - b.

-- b.
 Before any investment is made with a new organisation, the Association must satisfy itself, acting reasonably, that the organisation is financially stable.
-This will be the responsibility of the Director in conjunction with the Finance Agent and, where appropriate, a suitably qualified external Financial Investment Adviser.
-A written report will be submitted to the Management Committee advising of any new organisation that has been added to the above list.
+This will be the responsibility of the Director and Finance Officer in conjunction with the Finance Agent and, where appropriate, a suitably qualified external Financial Investment Adviser.
+A written report will be submitted to the Management Committee advising of any new organisation that has been added to the above list. - c.
+Deposits should only be placed with institutions which have ratings which satisfy certain criteria from at least two of the three recognised credit rating agencies (Moody's, fitch and Standard and Poor's):

-- c.
-Deposits should only be placed with institutions which have ratings which satisfy certain criteria from at least two of the three recognised credit rating agencies (Moody's, fitch and Standard and Poor's): - Moody's 'P-1' Issuers (or supporting institutions) rated Prime-1 have a superior ability to repay short-term debt obligations - Fitch 'F-1' Highest credit quality.
+- Moody's 'P-1' Issuers (or supporting institutions) rated Prime-1 have a superior ability to repay short-term debt obligations - Fitch 'F-1' Highest credit quality.
 Indicates the strongest capacity for timely payment of financial commitments. - Standard & Poor's 'A-1' An obligor rated 'A-1' has strong capacity to meet its financial commitments.
 It is rated in the highest category by Standard & Poor's.